Chat with us, powered by LiveChat

 Local File

-A Local File has its focus on the Chinese company and the intercompany transactions between the Chinese company and the related company based in another tax jurisdiction.
-A Local File must be prepared by the Chinese enterprise if any the following thresholds are met:
+A Local File focuses on the Chinese company and the intercompany transactions between the Chinese company and the related company based in another tax jurisdiction.
+The Chinese enterprise must prepare a Local File if any of the following thresholds are met:

 • If the Chinese enterprise has annual related party transactions of tangible goods exceeding RMB 200 million;